-- CanAlaska Resources Ltd. U.S.A., a Nevada company - CanAlaska West McArthur Uranium Ltd., a B.C. company - Golden Fern Resources Limited, a New Zealand company - Poplar Uranium Limited., a B.C. company
+- CanAlaska West McArthur Uranium Ltd., a B.C. company - Poplar Uranium Limited., a B.C. company

 Subsidiaries are entities over which the Company has the power, directly or indirectly, to govern the financial and operating policies of the entity so as to obtain benefits from its activities.
 In assessing control, potential voting rights that are presently exercisable or convertible, are taken into account in the assessment of whether control exists.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Company.
+Subsidiaries are consolidated from the date on which control is transferred to the Company.
 They are deconsolidated from the date on which control ceases.
 All inter-company transactions, balances, income and expenses have been eliminated on consolidation.